Harrysdad2/Harrysdad2.github.io/for-sale.md

 In Progress:

-I'm currently putting an obelisk together which will go on Ebay when complete.
+I'm currently putting an obelisk together which will go on [Etsy](https://www.etsy.com/uk/shop/AndysGardenGlass){:target="_blank"} when complete.
 The glass is about 200mm x 400mm and looks like this:

 ![New Obelisk Glass]({{ site.baseurl }}/images/obelisk41.jpg)[On the Board]